hms-dbmi/pic-sure-all-in-one/README.md

 1. Follow the jenkins set up steps again.

 A backup of your jenkins home can be found here: `"$DOCKER_CONFIG_DIR"/jenkins_home_bak/`

+### Migrating an existing WildFly environment

+Updating Jenkins installs the mono-repo jobs, but it does not create the gateway, operations-service, or query-service environment files required to replace a legacy WildFly deployment.
+For an existing Docker all-in-one installation:

+1. Back up `DOCKER_CONFIG_DIR`, including the `wildfly`, `httpd`, `logging`, and Jenkins configuration directories.
+2. Update Jenkins using the instructions above.
+3. Run **Migrate PIC-SURE Environment** and review its migration summary.
+The job copies required values such as the token-introspection token, PIC-SURE database password, and logging key into the new service env files; it also creates and synchronizes the new internal service tokens.
+WildFly remains running during this preparation step.
+4. Run **PIC-SURE Database Migrations**, then run **PIC-SURE Pipeline**.
+The pipeline builds the mono-repo images and performs the Stop/Start restart that removes the legacy WildFly container and starts the gateway-era services.

+The environment migration is idempotent and is safe to rerun after a partial failure.
+It does not stop WildFly or archive the legacy configuration directory.
+Do not run **Initial Configuration Pipeline** as an upgrade procedure for an existing deployment.

 ## Users